How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 Understanding Landlord Deductions — What Is and Is Not Allowed

 Even if your landlord sends you an itemised deduction list, that does not mean every charge on it is legal.
-Understanding exactly what landlords can and cannot deduct protects you from accepting charges you should never have been asked to pay.
+Knowing what landlords can and cannot deduct stops you from paying charges that were never legitimate.

 Normal Wear and Tear vs. Actual Damage — Clear Examples

-Here is a practical side-by-side comparison to help you categorise charges on your deduction list:
+Here is a side-by-side reference to help you categorise charges on your deduction list:

 SituationCategoryChargeable?